MediaComem/comem-archidep/ex/docker-compose-todolist.md

 * The PHP todolist, the **application** itself.
 * A MySQL **database** server.

-In a Compose deployment, you want to isolate them as separate services as per the Docker philosophy.
+In a Compose deployment, you want to isolate them as separate services per the Docker philosophy.
 Therefore, your goal is to write a Compose file defining 3 services.

 Start by naming these services.
 Choose a naming convention: